graphistry/react-slider/README.md

 ## License

-`rc-slider` is released under the MIT license.
+`@graphistry/rc-slider` is released under the MIT license.